equinix/metal-cli/docs/metal_device_create.md

   -r, --hardware-reservation-id string   UUID of the hardware reservation -h, --help                             help for create -H, --hostname string                  Hostname
-  -i, --ipxe-script-url string           URL to the iPXE script -m, --metro string                     Code of the metro where the device will be created -o, --operating-system string          Operating system name for the device -P, --plan string                      Name of the plan -p, --project-id string                Project ID (METAL_PROJECT_ID) where the device will be created -v, --public-ipv4-subnet-size int      Size of the public IPv4 subnet -I, --spot-instance                    Set the device as a spot instance
+  -I, --ipxe-script-url string           URL to the iPXE script -m, --metro string                     Code of the metro where the device will be created -O, --operating-system string          Operating system name for the device -P, --plan string                      Name of the plan -p, --project-id string                Project ID (METAL_PROJECT_ID) where the device will be created -S, --public-ipv4-subnet-size int      Size of the public IPv4 subnet -s, --spot-instance                    Set the device as a spot instance
       --spot-price-max float             --spot-price-max=1.2 or -m=1.2
   -t, --tags strings                     Tags for the device: --tags="tag1,tag2" -T, --termination-time string          Device termination time: --termination-time="15:04:05"